SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Method

-This closed-loop optimization effectively distills the PlanAgent's reasoning knowledge and the CriticAgent’s physical verification into the World Model’s generative policy.
+This closed-loop optimization effectively distills PlanAgent's reasoning and CriticAgent's verification into the generator's execution policy.
 Moreover, this framework naturally facilitates \emph{Curriculum Learning}.
-By progressively increasing the complexity of plans, the World Model evolves from generating atomic actions to executing complex, long-horizon procedural tasks.
+By progressively scaling action complexity and temporal horizons, the VideoGenerator evolves from generating atomic actions to executing complex, long-horizon procedural tasks, yielding sustained improvements over extended horizons.
 Additional implementation details are provided in Appendix~\ref{app:grpo}.